uwcirg/fhir-migrations/README.md

 ```
 ## Example

-Provided is a simple set of migration scripts that create a patient and then modify it.
+Provided is a simple set of example migration scripts that create a patient and then modify it.
 The operation was limited to one patient to limit potential interference with existing stores.
 However, the commands used in the examples can be expanded to any number of examples and were limited for the sake of demonstration.
 The generated migration script will contain basic functions for upgrading and downgrading together with migration ids.
 More information can be found in examples subdirectory.